top of page

 Ever since I was young, I have dreamed of working in the media.
 Truly obsessive about the industry, sports coverage, entertainment and factual formats were the focus of my teenage life; studying them, analysing them and hoping one day I can be involved in making them.

 After six years making YouTube videos and volunteering, I moved to Salford to do a degree in BA Television and Radio.
 Since graduating, I have worked in many areas of the media, mainly for the BBC.
-My last production role was on Chris Packham's Inside Our Autistic Minds documentary series, in which I was an assistant producer.
+My last TV production role was on Chris Packham's award-winning Inside Our Autistic Minds documentary seriesin which I was an assistant producer.

-A look at my journey to becoming a reporter, spanning 14 years
+A look at my journey to becoming a regular reporter, spanning 16 years

 I released this video in August 2020 as part of an effort to improve understanding of neurodiversity